bencz/python-jit/notes/design.md

 ## Compilation procedure

-nemesys compiles modules in multiple phases.
+pyjit compiles modules in multiple phases.
 Roughly described, the phases are as follows:
 - Search (finding the source file on disk)
 - Loading (loading the source file into memory)
 - Parsing (converting the source file to an abstract syntax tree)